yourgirlcodes/PyMon/README.md

     **constraints:** total freedom (follow application structure)
 * Update project to Python 3.x
-    **description:** currently the project runs Pyhton 2.7.x update the projuct and make sure all third party libraries works.
+    **description:** currently the project runs Pyhton 2.7.x update the project and make sure all third party libraries works.
     Also verify deploying to Heroku is not borken.
 * Implement delete button for game in the /games page **description:** users should be able to delete old games